-WARNING: Shut off the control unit.
-Ground the spray gun electrode to remove any residual charge.
-Shut down the system and relieve all fluid and air pressures before performing these procedures.
+WARNING: Shut off the power supply.
+Ground the spray gun's electrode to remove any residual charge.
 Failure to observe this warning could result in personal injury.

+WARNING: Shut down the system and relieve all fluid and air pressures before performing these procedures.
+Failure to observe this warning could result in injection injury.